Mental Health and Substance Abuse Treatment

 - Tobacco-related disorders

 We treat or manage adolescent clients with the following eating disorders on a case-by-case basis.
-However, we accept clients with these diagnoses only when they are not the primary diagnosis and do not cause medical instability.
+We accept clients with these diagnoses only when they are not the primary diagnosis and do not cause medical instability.

 - Avoidant/restrictive food intake disorder